marufbroh/nextjs-stay-swift/README.md

 ## Acknowledgements

 I would like to extend my heartfelt thanks to **LWS and Tapas Adhikary** for providing an excellent learning resource that guided me in building this project.
-The tutorials and insights from LWS were invaluable in helping me develop and enhance my skills throughout the process. 🙏
+The tutorials and insights from LWS were invaluable in helping me develop and enhance my skills throughout the process.

-Check out LWS for more amazing web development content and tutorials.